Everything you NEED to know about Retinol- Interview with Jan Marini

 Can you become immune to retinol?

 I’ve seen a lot of conflicting articles about this- some people say that whether you use Tretinoin or retinol you will need to continue to increase the percentage to continue seeing results.
 Jan says this isn’t the case.
 Of course, you’ll see the most extraordinary improvements the first year but you will also continue to see progress over time.
 It’s not something you’ll look in the mirror and notice right away, but if you have damage programmed into your skin, retinol will continue to work its magic year after year.

 She did say that you can use more than one retinol product a day, especially if you’re using a few of her retinol products in your routine like Duality to treat acne and Luminate to treat pigmentation.
-They can both be used in the PM and all of her products can be layered.
+They both are used in the PM and all of her products are layered.

 Can a Vitamin A supplement replace topical retinol?

 No. The oral version of vitamin A is Accutane, a very potent dermatologist prescribed treatment for severe cystic acne.
 I took Accutane when I was 21 and it worked very well for me-Jan is a two-time Accutane failure but has seen amazing results from using her skincare line-she says she NEVER breaks out anymore.
 There is no cure for acne, but you can manage it and your skin can be completely clear.
 Taking a Vitamin A supplement won’t clear your acne and taking too much may actually affect your liver, so it’s best to stick to the topical version.